ISUgenomics/Advanced_UNIX/Exercise1_loops.md

 ## for loops

-Classical example for using if loops would be to itireate through a bunch of files, to perform certain operations.
+Classical example for using if loops would be to iterate through a bunch of files, to perform certain operations.
 Typically, the loop will look like this:
 ```bash
 for file in files;